 "The prayer pack helped us to think and pray outside the box and introduced us to exciting, new and fresh ideas.
 Prayer doesn't have to be dull!"
-Sally Bloor ecently baptised and confirmed, Allie Wallace was one of The first cohort of people to try 'Closer', a new one-year experiential course in Christian Spirituality, developed for lay people and introduced this year.
-The course is designed to allow people to develop their own relationship with God, try new ways of praying, and learn about different Christian Spiritualities.
+Sally Bloor

 A Prayer Festival to promote different ways of praying will take place in September 2018.